 Physical inactivity: Some studies have shown this to be a stronger predictor of heart disease than obesity.
 Although more exercise is better, women can reduce their risk of heart disease with 30 minutes a day of moderate exercise.

-Abdominal obesity: Losing 10% of total weight (for example, 16 pounds for a 160 pound woman) has been shown to reduce risk of heart disease.
-Many people can accomplish a 10% weight loss through increased activity and reducing calorie intake.
+Abdominal obesity: Losing 10 percent of total weight (for example, 16 pounds for a 160 pound woman) has been shown to reduce risk of heart disease.
+Many people can accomplish a 10 percent weight loss through increased activity and reducing calorie intake.

 In the meantime, for people who cannot incorporate risk reduction strategies into their lives, or who haven’t gotten adequate results, some medications have been shown to reduce the risk of heart disease in women, such as low-dose aspirin and to treat risk factors for heart disease such as diabetes, high blood pressure and smoking.